-Orange, H and Perring, D (in press) Commercial archaeology in the UK: public benefit and engagement.
+Orange, H and Perring, D (in press, accepted) Commercial archaeology in the UK: public benefit and engagement.
 In G Moshenska (ed.)
 Key concepts in Public Archaeology.
 London: UCL Press.

-Orange, H (in prep) Cornish Identity and Industrial Heritage in S. Berger (ed.), Constructing Industrial Pasts: Industrial Heritage Making in Britain, the West and Post-Socialist Countries.
+Orange, H (submitted) Cornish mining heritage and Cornish identity: images, representations and narratives, in S. Berger (ed.), Constructing Industrial Pasts: Industrial Heritage Making in Britain, the West and Post-Socialist Countries.
 Berghahn Books

 Edited volumes, chapters and articles

 Graves-Brown, P and Orange, H (2017) “The stars look very different today.”
 Celebrity veneration, grassroot memorials and the apotheosis of David Bowie, in Material Religion DOI: 10.1080/17432200.2017.1270590

 Palmer, M and Orange, H (2016) The archaeology of industry: People and places.
 In Post-Medieval Archaeology, Vol. 50, 1: 73-91.
 Available free to download via Taylor & Francis online platform

 Orange, H., Maxted, A., Sygrave, J. & Richardson, D. (2015) Whitehawk Camp community archaeology project: a Report from the Archives.
 In Archaeology International, Vol. 18, 51-55.

 Orange, H. (2015) Reanimating Industrial Spaces: Conducting Memory-Work in Post-Industrial Societies.
 Left Coast Press, Walnut Creek, CA.